zephyrict/terraform-rancher-hetzner/README.md

 PERSONAL NOTES:
 - Often individual packages aren't installed properly on some nodes, problem with Terraform or scripts?
 - When starting rancher-agent, the --ca-checksum is wrong, is it because I changed version of Rancher?
+- I had to remove hetzner_backup_window because it's deprecated and causes issues.
+- Also had to remove "nospoof" in the hardening section of the server.tf as it prevented the installtion to finish.